·

 35#.
 Floor-to-Ceiling Wood Slats

 For a major architectural update, install a feature wall made of vertical wood slats in a warm oak or ash finish.
-This adds incredible texture and a sense of modern, high-end luxury that works perfectly for the grounded aesthetic.
+This adds incredible texture and a sense of modern, high-end luxury that works perfectly for your grounded aesthetic.

 36#.
 Hammered Copper Serving Bowls